ki1erz/MuLTi-ki1L/README.md

 # Set-up:
-1. fill everything in the Input folder
+1. Fill everything in the Input folder
 2. Edit the `config.json` if you want to add an api key
 3. Simply run the start.bat